CircumSpector/DS4WDocs/docs/guides/ds4w-custom-name.md

 ## General info

-There are some aplications and games that behave differently when they detect DS4Windows is running on the users system.
+There are some applications and games that behave differently when they detect DS4Windows is running on the users system.
 The known ones are:

 - Steam Big Picture: cannot interact with the Big Picture interface using DS4 controllers
 - Steam Input: will ignore DS4 controllers, breaking their usage with Steam's `Playstation Configuration Support`